presidentbeef/brakeman-site/source/_posts/2016-01-28-brakeman-3-dot-1-5-released.markdown

 ### Basic Auth Timing Attack

-The implemenation of `http_basic_authenticate_with` did not use constant-time comparison when checking passwords, allowing timing attacks as described in [CVE-2015-7576](https://groups.google.com/d/msg/rubyonrails-security/ANv0HDHEC3k/mt7wNGxbFQAJ).
+The implementation of `http_basic_authenticate_with` did not use constant-time comparison when checking passwords, allowing timing attacks as described in [CVE-2015-7576](https://groups.google.com/d/msg/rubyonrails-security/ANv0HDHEC3k/mt7wNGxbFQAJ).
 Brakeman will warn about affected applications using `http_basic_authenticate_with`.

 ([changes](https://github.com/presidentbeef/brakeman/pull/800))

 ### Bypass Record Deletion Filtering

 [CVE-2015-7577](https://groups.google.com/d/msg/rubyonrails-security/cawsWcQ6c8g/tegZtYdbFQAJ) is a bug where the `reject_if` option to `accepts_nested_attributes_for` will not be called if `allow_destroy` is set to `false`.
-Brakeman will warn on applications which meet all of these criteria.
+Brakeman will warn on applications which meet all of these criteria and do not include the workaround in an initializer.

 ([changes](https://github.com/presidentbeef/brakeman/pull/804))